 Click or Impressions flooding (unacceptable conversions)

 What is it?
 Click/impressions flooding (unacceptable conversions) is when an excessive number of impressions or clicks are generated, exceeding established performance benchmarks.
 This practice artificially inflates engagement metrics and can lead to unfair commission allocation.
-To maintain compliance and ensure high-quality traffic, conversion guidelines are provided through notifications in the Personal Area (PA).
+To maintain compliance and ensure high-quality traffic, guidelines for conversion are provided through notifications in the Partner Personal Area (PA).

 Impact of these activities: